EVENT SPONSORS

 Volunteers

 We are going to need a large number of volunteers.
-Positions at the hotel will include set-up and tear-down, registration/front door, badge-checkers, coat-check, social event hosts, documentary screening staff, and more.
+Positions at the hotel will include set-up and tear-down, registration/front door, badge-checkers, coat-check, social event hosts, documentary screening ushers, and more.
 In addition there will be many volunteer shifts at the rodeo arena.
 Volunteer sign-up will not be available until much closer to the event.

-We expect that volunteers for a single shift will gain comp entry for one day, and volunteers who serve four or more shifts will receive a full weekend comp pass.
+Volunteers for a single shift will gain comp entry for one day, and volunteers who serve four or more shifts will receive a full weekend comp pass.

 Getting There